Home - Bookapy Book Preview

 “Yes, Frau Schmidt.”

 I worked on my Maths problems.
 Frau Schmidt gave Col a pencil and paper and insisted he did the same work.
-To my delight, I was able to help Col, once I understood the way he wrote some numbers.
-I was also learning the German needed for the work as Frau Schmidt explained to Col what he had to do.
+I found to my delight I could help Col once I understood the different way he wrote some numbers.
+Also, I was learning the German for the work as Frau Schmidt explained to Col what he had to do.

 Once we had finished, Frau Schmidt provided us both with a slice of cake and a glass of milk – and the double-sided language lesson continued.

-This set the course of my days as autumn slid into winter.
-I continued to avoid my father, keeping out of trouble.
-But a beating lay somewhere in my future.
-This certainty slunk along beside me, a dark companion.
-My mother was eyeing me somewhat speculatively.
-She was an intelligent woman and knew there was something about me but couldn’t put her finger on it.
-I hoped she would pass it off as puberty and growing up.
+That set the course of my days as autumn slid into winter.
+I avoided my father as much as possible and so kept out of trouble.
+I knew a major confrontation and beating was inevitable and this reality slunk along beside me, a dark shadow.
+My mother was an intelligent woman and sensed something different about me, but couldn’t put her finger on what it was.
+I hoped she would pass it off as part of puberty and growing up.

 Each day, I smuggled the previous day’s newspaper up to my room.
-I’d discovered this was easy to do as the old newspapers went on to a stack beside the kitchen door and I could slip the top one into my school bag as I passed, returning it later.
-The reporting was restrained compared to 2020.
-Each day I would spend half an hour or so going through the paper, comparing events with my memory.
-Part of my problem was I hadn’t been into world events and politics until later in my teens.
-The reports were largely new to my old brain.
-I didn’t even remember the Mariner two flyby of Venus, which surprised me when it happened in December.
+This was easy to do as they piled old newspapers onto a stack beside the kitchen door.
+I could slip the top one into my school bag as I passed, returning it later.
+The writing style differed from that of 2020 and the reporting was far more restrained.
+Each day I would spend half an hour going through the paper, searching my memory for things that jarred.
+Part of my problem was I hadn’t been into world events and politics until later in my teens and so what was being reported was new to my old brain.
+I didn’t even remember the Mariner 2 flyby of Venus, which surprised me when it happened in December.
 My addiction to space must have developed later than I thought.

-I worried about finding something important.
-My greatest fear was the world would descend into nuclear madness, although there was precious little I could do about it.
-Life went on, even if my inner life was strange by any normal standards.
+But I worried about what I would do if I found something different.
+My primary fear was this world would descend into nuclear madness and there seemed to be precious little I could do about it as a teenager.
+Life struggled on, even if my inner life was strange by any normal standards.

 An explanation of what had happened – was happening – eluded me.
-I was in a different world, but Col and Frau Schmidt being in this world could be significant in geopolitical terms as they had defected to the west.
+I knew this was a different world, but it occurred to me Col and Frau Schmidt in this world could be significant, as they had defected to the west.
 None of this had happened in my world where Col was English.

-Most afternoons I went to Col’s house after school where we sat at the table doing my homework with him.
-Frau Schmidt would listen to music and act as translator and guide as our language knowledge deepened.
-I tried hard not to ‘learn’ too fast, but as we approached Christmas, Frau Schmidt commented to my mother on my ‘remarkable language ability’ when they met in the High Street.
-Col’s English was improving rapidly, although he still spoke with a noticeable German accent.
+Most afternoons, I walked to Col’s house after school.
+Col and I would sit at the table and I would do my homework with him.
+Frau Schmidt would listen to music and act as translator and guide as our knowledge of each other’s language deepened.
+I tried very hard not to ‘learn’ too fast.
+But as Christmas approached, Frau Schmidt commented to my mother about my ‘remarkable language ability’ when they met on the High Street.
+Col’s English improved as well, although he still spoke with a noticeable German accent.

 We were sitting at the table, homework finished one day, chatting.